astandre/cb-intents-management-ms/docs/source/index.rst

 Intents-Managment
 =================

-This microservice is  intended to extract structured information from raw text, to identify intents and entities for KBS bot.

-This microservice requires to be populated with information of Agents and their Models, as follows.
+This microservice is to identify the requirements of an intent, provide options to complete information and return answer if the intent is completed.

 Check also th API description here: